 The price per liter of a 5 liters can is € 12,00.
 In Italy, we send in 2 business days with GLS at the cost of € 10.00, € 13.00 or € 17.00 respectively packs of 2, 4 or 8 cans.
 Cost for cash on delivery: € 6,00.
 The prices are VAT included.
 If you would like a quote for your Country write us!

-The organic extra virgin olive oil Casale il picchio – certified by SOT ICEA for many years – is produced by our 15 hectares of olive groves in the hills of Lake Trasimeno, about 450 m. above sea level and is the perfect combination of top-quality varieties of Dolce Agogia, Moraiolo, Leccino and Frantoio.
+The organic extra virgin olive oil Casale il picchio – certified from the start – is produced by our 15 hectares of olive groves in the hills of Lake Trasimeno, about 450 m. above sea level and is the perfect combination of top-quality varieties of Dolce Agogia, Moraiolo, Leccino and Frantoio.
 We get the so-called “new oil” already in mid-October.
 The early harvest than the traditional start time (November) is also one of the reasons why our oil keeps for a long time its organoleptic properties.
 In fact, the oil obtained from olives harvested at early maturation is richer in antioxidants, which increase its stability for storage.
 Also, crush olives at green drupe – because not all the olives have reached yet fully maturing – means to infuse in the oil a large amount of polyphenols and the highest concentration of healthy antioxidants such as vitamin E, the main cause of “spicy”, in this way also getting an oil whose organoleptic characteristics of fruit and bitter.
 All attributes of our oil, as determined by the COI – International Olive Oil Council – are among the five positive attributes of extra virgin olive oil: bitter, sweet, fruity, spicy and herbaceous.
 This is due also to the fact that we have a fair number of plants of Moraiolo, which is a cultivar that yields an intensely flavored and spicy.
 In fact, the intensity of “spicy” essentially depends by cultivar, from the time of harvest, extraction system and the manner of storing oil.
 The color is bright green and mainly depends on cultivar, ripeness and extraction process.

 Hand me the extra virgin!